MKhadijatO/MKhadijatO/README.md

 👯‍♀️ I'm looking to collaborate on real projects

-🤔 I'm looking for help with js framework and backend languages
+🤔 I'm on th Js and Nodejs Journey

 💬 Ask me about my journey